Is CBD Oil Legal? Here is Where You Can Buy CBD Legally

 With the enactment of the 2018 Farm Bill, CBD oil products containing less than 0.3 percent are fully legal for U.S. residents to buy, sell, possess, and consume; however, state governments can individually regulate the manufacture and distribution of CBD oil through their legislation.

 The following are laws regarding CBD oils broken down state by state.
-These rulings may or may not reference CBD as either hemp or marijuana-based, so you may still need to contact a state official or legal advisor to know what type of CBD oil, if any, is permissible:
+These rulings from CBD legal states may or may not reference CBD as either hemp or marijuana-based, so you may still need to contact a state official or legal advisor to know what type of CBD oil, if any, is permissible:

 Alabama – The state of Alabama currently follows the mandate of the 2018 Farm Bill.
 It allows CBD oil derived from industrial hemp and which has a THC concentration of 0.3 percent to be legally made, brought, and consumed.